 Matthew Raiford, PhD, Manager, Consortium for Battery Innovation

 - Overview of recently analyzed lead battery performance data from 12V start-stop and micro-hybrid applications and 48V mild-hybrid applications

-- Future battery science developments in line with the new 1618 ALABC Program and their potential application for future vehicles
+- Future battery science developments in line with the new 2019 CBI Program and 1618 ALABC program and their potential application for future vehicles

-- What are the infrastructure cost per mile compare?
+- What are the infrastructure costs per mile compare?